 8. Enjoy London’s Nightlife

-Soho district, in central London, is the main spot where you can have a great time and enjoy London’s vibrant nightlife.
+Soho district, in central London, is a favorite spot for enjoying London’s vibrant nightlife.
 Soho is bordered by Leicester Square, Charing Cross Road, Oxford Street and Regent Street.
 In addition to numerous bars and restaurants, Soho also has excellent shops and theaters.

 9. Relax at Beautiful London Parks